mil-tokyo/soba/README.md

 </html>
 ```
 The plotting code is unchanged while the data passed to plot() method are changed to instances of *Sushi.Matrix* (and sushi.js is included).

+# Learn more
+Please see the documents [here](https://github.com/mil-tokyo/soba/blob/doc/doc/index.md).
+You can get more detailed information such as method references.